rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 Operator or the `format!` Macro” section), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
-Custom messages are useful to document what an assertion means; when a test fails, we’ll have a better idea of what the problem is with the code.
+Custom messages are useful to document what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.

-For example, let’s say we have a function that greets people by name, and we want to test that the name we pass into the function appears in the output:
+For example, let’s say we have a function that greets people by name and we want to test that the name we pass into the function appears in the output:

 <span class="filename">Filename: src/lib.rs</span>